What to Consider When Buying a Smart Lock

 For someone looking to install a smart lock at their residence, however, it may be a dizzying challenge.
 There are a lot of options on the market and it’s not always clear if they are the right solution.
 So, here are some factors to consider when trying to find the best smart lock for you.

 Imagine eliminating the need to fumble with keys when you have your hands full or are carrying groceries into the house.
 No more searching for misplaced keys or reaching into the bottom of your purse.
 Using smart locks, you don’t need to worry about making copies of keys or having them get stolen or lost.

 Smart lock devices are managed remotely using an app accessed from an internet browser or smartphone.
 Homeowners can unlock to door for a family member who’s been locked out or guests.
 They can send temporary access permission for home cleaning or package delivery.
 Security notifications let owners know when there may be an issue at the house.
 And all of this can be managed from the couch, the office, during your commute, or while on vacation.

-Find out more about the Difference Between Smart Locks and Traditional Locks.
+Find out more about the Difference Between Smart Locks and Electronic Locks.

 Factors to Consider When Purchasing a Smart Lock

 When purchasing a smart lock, consider how it should work with existing hardware, the preferred type of network connection, and control method.

 Replacing or Retrofitting Current Hardware

 If the hardware on your door is fairly new or of particularly high quality, you may not be ready to replace it completely.
 Some manufacturers offer smart lock conversion kits to retrofit existing locks.
 Kwikset Kevo Convert and August Smart Lock Connection Bundle are both reputable conversion kits.
 Sesame by Candy House is another product that is particularly easy for DIY installation over your deadbolt latch.
 All three options make it possible to turn your current lock or deadbolt into keyless entry devices.